 Upright steamers feel lighter to use due to their in-built hose; the weight of the entire steamer can’t be carried at once.
 They have garment clip and hanger system that enables you to hang clothes as you steam.

 Benefits of a Garment Steamer?

 - It saves a lot of time.
 Ironing is time-consuming and stressful.
 You have to set up the ironing board, heat it up and find your way around tough areas like the collars and buttons.
-It is absolutely something you can rush out on but thanks to garment steamers which takes no time at all.
-You don’t have to struggle to reach tough areas and your time is saved.

 - Garment steamers unlike irons don’t damage the fragile fibers of textiles and provide garments with a smooth look without shortening their lifespan.